ejatgit/High-Voltage/VBA/ReadMe.txt

                           1.2.3
  10 = No move for the rest of the game.
  -1 = Give up.
 Situation hopeless.
-and of course '0' Is jump.
+and of course '0' is super jump.